oracle-quickstart/oci-micronaut/src/README.md

    Typically with a Microservice architecture the majority of services are not directly exposed to the outside world and a single gateway Microservice acts to secure and route requests to other services.

-   The `api` application is an HTTP gateway application that is responsible for security and routing to the different Microservices that occupy the backend and are not directly exposed over the internet.
+   The `api` application is an HTTP gateway application that is responsibile for security and routing to the different Microservices that occupy the backend and are not directly exposed over the internet.

 ### The `assets` project

-   In order to serve static assets (images, large files etc.) the `assets` Microservice is responsible for optimizing and delivering assets served up from Object Storage.
+   In order to serve static assets (images, large files etc.) the `assets` Microservice is responsible for optimizing and deliverying assets served up from Object Storage.
 This application is currently written as a Node application.

 ### The `carts` project

-   The `carts` subproject's purpose is to manage shopping carts in the Micronaut MuShop application.
+   The `carts` subproject's purpose is to manage shopping carts in the MuShop application.

    These shopping carts are stored in the user session and persisted using document database storage.

 ### The `catalogue` project

-   The `catalogue` project is responsible for managing the information about the range of products available on the Micronaut MuShop storefront.
+   The `catalogue` project is responsible for managing the information about the range of products available on the MuShop store front.

-   A relational database is used to store and retrieve product information.
+   A relational database is used to store and retrieve product informatino.

 ### The `events` project